FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 - `cdk destroy`

-### Conclusion
+## Conclusion

-In this article, we demonstrated the process of deploying personalized recommendations system in near real-time by utilizing Amazon Personalize in conjunction with dedicated AWS data services.
-Furthermore, since the implemented solution provides APIs for both retrieving recommendations and ingesting new events, it can seamlessly integrate into an existing application regardless of its language or platform.
-In addition, it is a solution that can be deployed quickly due to the potential of infrastructure as code tools.
+In this project, we demonstrated the implementation and deployment of a real-time personalized travel attraction recommendation system using Amazon Personalize, coupled with various AWS data services.
+This system is designed to offer APIs for both retrieving personalized recommendations and ingesting new user events, ensuring seamless integration with existing applications, irrespective of the programming language or platform used.
+Additionally, the adoption of Infrastructure as Code (IaC) tools significantly accelerates deployment, allowing for rapid scalability and easy maintenance.
+This approach not only enhances user engagement through personalized experiences but also provides a flexible, efficient solution for businesses looking to improve their service offerings in the travel industry.